KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 The set of layers to enable is specified when an application creates an instance/device.
 These layers are able to intercept any Vulkan command dispatched to that instance/device or any of its child objects.
-A layer is inserted into the call chain for Vulkan commands the layer is interested in.
+A layer is inserted into the call chain of any Vulkan commands the layer is interested in.
 Multiple layers can be active at the same time and in some cases the ordering of the layers is important.